-Please read and commit to the following Code of Conduct before engaging in any community discussions or other forms of participation in any Bonfire space: in other words, please commit to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, healthy, and sustainable community.
+Please read and commit to the following Code of Conduct before engaging in any community discussions or other forms of participation in a Bonfire space: in other words, please commit to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, healthy, and sustainable community.
 Being a community means we support each others’ emotional and intellectual needs so that we can sustainably engage in discussion and collaborative work.

 Is there an emergency? go straight to REPORT AN ISSUE.

 Let's treat everyone with respect.
 Participate while acknowledging that we all deserve to be here — and each of us has the right to enjoy our experience without fear of harassment, discrimination, or condescension, whether blatant, or via micro-aggressions or subtle negativity.

 Let's endeavour to treat our fellow community participants with respect and dignity: